MC-DeltaT/cpu-performance-demos/superscalar-execution/README.md

 You should observe that the program executes with more than one instruction per cycle on average.

-The reason is that x86 CPUs are "superscalar" processors, meaning they are able to execute multiple instructions in parallel.
+The reason is that modern x86 CPUs are "superscalar" processors, meaning they are able to execute multiple instructions in parallel.
 Each loop iteration performs three arithmetic instructions - which each take one cycle.
 However, their data operands are independent of each other, allowing the CPU to execute them simultaneously instead of one at a time.